-The audit will include discussions with senior managers and may include relevant members of administrative staff.
-It should also include a tour of administrative areas, such as the examinations office, student recruitment and support teams and the Learning Resources Centre, in order to allow the OU team to become familiar with the operation of administrative processes and meet members of staff.
+The audit will include discussions with Senior Managers of the Institution as well as relevant members of administrative staff responsible for the areas of scrutiny as detailed previously.

+It should also include a tour of administrative areas, such as the examinations office and secure storage, student recruitment and support teams, the Learning Resources Centre, as well as any on site student accommodation and student facilities.

+This will allow the OU team to become familiar with the operation of administrative processes, meet members of staff, and provide assurances for the support, suitability of facilities, and safety for students when onsite.

-The audit is usually completed within a day, but for larger institutions (e.g. with multiple sites) this may take longer.
+This audit visit is usually completed within a day, but for larger institutions (e.g. with multiple sites) this may take longer.